verath/archipelago/README.md

 $ go get github.com/verath/archipelago
 ```

 This will include all dependencies required for the server code.
-However, the client side dependencies are not included in the repo and have to be fetched via npm:
+However, the client side dependencies are not included in the repo and have to be fetched via npm and bundled to an `app.bundle.js` file:

 ```
 $ cd $GOPATH/src/github.com/verath/archipelago/static
 $ npm install
+$ npm run bundle
 ```

 Now run the project as a go project, e.g. using `go run` from the root directory:

 ```
 $ cd $GOPATH/src/github.com/verath/archipelago